- Resources and references

 - All blood sampling techniques in the rat

 One person is required to take the blood sample and another to restrain and monitor the rat.
-The rat's forepaws are tied to a sloped restraint board with cotton cord tethers and the rat held in dorsal recumbancy with one person holding the abdomen and legs.
-Care needs to be taken in applying the restraint to prevent damage to the fore limbs.
-The person taking the blood sample controls the head by the use of a head cap.
-Blood is taken from a small triangle just under the scapula.
+The rat's forepaws are tied to a sloped restraint board with cotton cord tethers and the rat held in dorsal recumbency with one person holding the abdomen and legs.
+Alternatively, with adequate training, the animal can be restrained entirely by hand.
+Care needs to be taken in applying the restraint to prevent damage to the forelimbs.
+If necessary the person taking the blood sample can restrain the head by the use of a head cap.
+Blood is taken from a small triangular patch of skin just under the scapula.
 The head is tilted at an angle in the head cap, which makes the site of sampling prominent.
+If required visualisation of the sampling area can be improved by trimming the animal's fur.

-Blood flow should be stopped before the rat is returned to its cage by releasing the cords tied to the fore limbs, turning the animal over and applying gentle pressure to the blood sampling site for ten seconds.
+Blood flow should be stopped before the rat is returned to its cage by applying gentle pressure to the blood sampling site for thirty seconds.

 |Number of samples||No more than eight blood samples should be taken in a 24-hour period.|